dair-ai/ML-Course-Notes/README.md

 2) Write your notes, preferably in a Google document, Notion document, or GitHup repo.
 3) We care about quality, so make sure to revise your notes before submitting.
 4) Once you are finished, open a PR here.
+5) Any problems with notes?
+Reach out to the authors of the notes and open issue.

 If you have any questions, open an issue or reach out to me on [Twitter](https://twitter.com/omarsar0).